Vleerian/NSDotNet/README.md

 ## About

-NSDotNet is a core library that provides Enums and data Models, as well as an API Interface utilizing Leaky-Bucket rate limiting.
+NSDotNet is a core library that provides Enums and data Models, as well as an API Interface utilizing Flush-Bucket rate limiting.

 ## Building

 You can build NSDotNet DLLs by running
 `dotnet build -C Release`

+## Building Docs
+NSDotNet uses [docfx](https://github.com/dotnet/docfx) to generate documentation.
+Documentation can be built with the following commands `docfx init --quiet`
+`docfx docfx.json --serve`